swaffufu/noteapp/README.md

 # Note Application

-A simple Laravel application using **Livewire** to create and manage notes.
+A simple Laravel application to create and manage notes.

 ## Features
 - Create, edit, and delete notes.